What Does Water Resistance Mean?

-When you’re shopping for a watch and checking out the specs, you’ve likely seen information about the model’s water resistance.
-You’ve also heard us talk about this particular feature on Unwound, in how to care for your timepiece and what “waterproof” really means when it comes to your watch.
-Whether you’re an avid diver, already looking ahead to that summer beach trip, or just eager to learn more about your watch and its capabilities, it’s important to understand your watch’s water resistance and how to care for your watch from the shower to the deep blue sea and beyond.
+When you’re shopping for a watch and checking out the specs, you’ve likely seen information about watch water resistance ratings.
+However, you may still be wondering, what does water resistance mean when it comes to watches?
+Whether you’re an avid diver or just eager to learn more about your watch and its capabilities, it’s important to understand watch water resistance ratings.
+This will help you care for your watch from the shower to the deep blue sea and beyond.
 Water can be a watch’s biggest enemy.
 We take a look at waterproof vs. water resistant in watches and break down what it all really means.

-Water resistance and waterproof mean two different things.
+A water resistant vs waterproof watch are two different things.
 Although the watch world uses the term “waterproof,” no watch can actually be completely waterproof.
 There are just varying degrees of water resistance.
 A watch described as water resistant most likely has a relatively low degree of water resistance.
-It often means it’s just designed with some moisture protection.
+It often means it has some moisture protection.
 For example, say you want to know how to tell if a watch is waterproof.
-Your average water resistant watch can endure getting caught in an afternoon rain shower but not being submerged in a swimming pool.
+Your average water resistant watch can endure a rain shower but not a dip in a swimming pool.

 Caring for Your Watch

-Now let’s explore how you should care for your watch.
-Whether it’s exposed to a bit of water through daily wear or a full submersion, it’s important to know how to maintain your watch’s water resistance.
-Your watch’s water resistance should be tested yearly at minimum.
-We recommend this for a normal daily wear only.
-However, if you’re a diver, swimmer, surfer, sailor, or someone who wears your watch in the water often, it should be tested more regularly.
+Now let’s explore how you should care for your watch’s water resistance.
+Whether your watch encounters a bit of water through daily wear or a full submersion, it’s important to know how to maintain your watch’s water resistance.
+You should have a watch water resistance test once per year, minimum.
+We recommend this for normal daily wear only.
+However, if you’re a diver, swimmer, surfer, sailor, or someone who wears your watch in the water often, you should have a watch water resistance test more regularly.
 This is particularly imperative if you wear your watch frequently in salt water.
 Over time, the salt causes corrosion and additional wear and tear on the watch, diminishing the water resistance over time.

-It is important to rinse any dive watch off once its had exposure to salt or chlorinated water.
-Prior to any dive you will want to secure the crown and pusher sleeves.
-To do this, make sure they are screwed down and properly secured.
-Do not operate or attempt to operate the pushers and/or the crown of the watch while submerged in water.
+If you’re a diver, there are a few other helpful practices when diving with your watch.
+Prior to any dive, you’ll want to secure the crown and pusher sleeves.
+To do this, make sure they’re screwed down and properly secured.
+Don’t operate or attempt to operate the pushers or the crown of the watch while submerged in water.
 This will introduce water to the inside of the watch.
+Lastly, it’s important to rinse any dive watch once it’s had exposure to salt or chlorinated water.

 What to do if Your Watch is Exposed to Water

 All it takes is a single drop of water to do serious damage to the mechanism of your watch.
-It is important to take your watch to a certified professional immediately if you notice water inside your watch.
-This would include droplets or condensations.
-The longer that moisture stays inside a watch the more damage the watch sustains.
-Moisture can cause damage to all the internals portions of a watch including the movement, dial, hands, and luminosity.
+It’s important to take your watch to a certified professional immediately if you notice water inside your watch.
+This includes droplets or condensation.
+The longer moisture stays inside a watch, the more damage the watch sustains.
+Moisture can cause damage to all the internal portions of a watch, including the movement, dial, hands, and luminosity.

 Err On the Side of Caution

 When in doubt, always err on the side of caution when it comes to your watch and moisture.
-Simply showering with your watch and exposing it to soap and water could result in water getting in the watch and causing serious damage.
+Simply showering with your watch and exposing it to soap and water could result in water getting in the watch.
+This alone can cause serious damage.
 Even if your watch says it has a water resistance up to 100 meters, you should still avoid things like diving in a pool.
-A watch’s water resistance isn’t just about moisture, it’s about changes in pressure.
-An act like diving into a pool causes an abrupt change in pressure that can shock your watch and instantly push it over its water resisting capacity.
-Fixing water damage can be a costly repair, so it’s best to take the necessary precautions and keep up with regular maintenance so your watch stays in tip top shape.
+A watch’s water resistance isn’t just about moisture.
+It’s about changes in pressure.
+An act like diving into a pool causes an abrupt change in pressure.
+This can shock your watch and instantly push it over its water resisting capacity.
+Fixing water damage can be a costly repair.
+Therefore, it’s best to take necessary precautions and keep up with regular maintenance so your watch stays in tip top shape.